-In the first part of the book I will talk about the viticultural and wine making practices in Champagne before I delve into specific environmental practices as well as different certifications.(Viticulture Durable Champagne, Haute Valeur Environmental, AB label, Demeter, Biodivin).
+In the first part of the book I talk about the viticultural practices in Champagne before I delve into specific environmental practices as well as different certifications.(Viticulture Durable Champagne, Haute Valeur Environmental, AB label, Demeter, Biodivin).

-In a second part I will talk about the producers, who I believe make terroir wine.
-I will tell their story and delve further into the the why and when they decided to work more environmentally friendly.
-I will also give an overview of their cuvees.
+In a second part I tell the story of 86 producers, who I believe make terroir wine.
+In simple language I delve further into the the why and when they decided to work more environmentally friendly.
+Details about their specific terroirs can be found in the overview of their cuvees.

-In a last section I will give hints and tips to make the most of your travel in the region and where you can discover our terroir products.
-I will include places to stay, places to eat (including regional specialties), as well as wine stores or wine bars where one can discover the Champagnes of the producers covered in this book.
+In a last section I give some hints and tips to make the most of your travel in the region a you can discover our terroir products.
+Eg places to stay, places to eat as well as wine stores or wine bars where one can discover the champagnes of the producers covered in this book.

 Real sustainability, organic and biodynamic growing are still a bit of a taboo subject in the Champagne region.
-Producers who chose to emphasize the life in their soil above their yields are often badly viewed by their neighbors as they are often presumed to be the cause of all diseases.
+Producers who chose to emphasize the life in their soil above their yields are often badly viewed by their neighbors and often presumed to be the cause of all diseases.